craftyworks/DevConfig/README.md

         ```
     * Editor > Code Style > Java
         ```
-        Tab size : 2
-        Indent : 2
-        Continuation indent : 4
-        Imports Tab > Names count to use static import with '*': 0
+        Imports Tab > Names count to use static import with '*': 1
         ```
     * Editor > Font
         ```